Industry Strategic Science and Technology Plans (ISPs) Platform

 Vegetable production in the country is mired by high incidence of pests and diseases, poor access to modern varieties and production inputs, inadequate farmer skills, and inefficient marketing and distribution losses which contributes to overall production losses.
 These constraints result in low yield and quality, and expensive production inputs resulting in high prices of vegetables.
 Moreover, due to concerns on health and environmental pollutants that can affect the vegetable industry and absence of an available monitoring system for food safety, Filipinos are not assured if available vegetables in the market are safe for human consumption.
 Considering that vegetables are important sources of minerals, vitamins, fiber, and proteins, and are part of the food basket of Filipinos, these are serious challenges to food security and safety.

-Vegetables Policies
+Vegetable Policies

 Vegetables Programs